ousaj/ousaj/README.md

 ## Hey there! 👋

-I'm Oussama, a Software Engineer based in Barcelona, Spain.
+I'm Oussama, a Software Engineer based in Barcelona, Catalonia, Spain.

 My focus is to write software that's [simple, reliable and fast (in that order)](https://drewdevault.com/2018/07/09/Simple-correct-fast.html).